fcroiseaux/fibaroIntercomDoor/README.md

     INTERCOM_USER = your_intercom_local_username
     INTERCOM_PASSWD = your_intercom_local_password

-Since the script need th 'ws' and 'dotenv' packages, you must install theem :
+Since the script need th 'ws' and 'dotenv' packages, you must install them :

     yarn install --save dotenv
     yarn install ws

-to compile with flow just run yarn :
+to compile with flow, run yarn :
 `yarn`

 To run the script :